Secrecy of the Ballot with POLYAS Online Voting

 These principles and the secrecy of the ballot are also ensured when conducting an online election with POLYAS.
 Below you will learn how these electoral principles are translated into online voting.

-Secrecy of the Ballot in POLYAS Online Elections
+The Secrecy of the Ballot in POLYAS CORE 2.5.0

 Upholding the Electoral Principles when Voting Online with POLYAS